 Within Blackpool Primary school, daily collective worship is an important element of every school day.
 Time for prayer and reflection is encouraged in our classrooms and throughout our school.
-Teachers and local church leaders lead assemblies which highlight the school’s Christian values.
+This includes opportunities for children to explore their own spirituality (see Spirituality statement of intent) Teachers and local church leaders lead assemblies which highlight the school’s Christian values.
 Links are made to connect the learning in Religious Education in the classroom with collective worship.
 The ‘Big Picture’ image linked to the Understanding Christianity scheme of learning is central to collective worship.
-The school has strong links with the local church community and plans indicate that all children will visit the local church to deepen their learning every year (subject to this being possible due to Covid19 restrictions) Regular access to the ‘Christian library’ also supports children to develop their own spirituality.
+The school has strong links with the local church community and plans indicate that all children will visit the local church to deepen their learning every year Regular access to the ‘Christian library’ also supports children to develop their own spirituality.
 The school Ethos group is also pinnacle to driving forward the Christian values of throughout the school.
 Each term focuses on the core school values of aspire (justice, love, service), flourish(friendship, forgiveness, kindness) and achieve (humility, perseverance and courage).
 The school also has an annual focus on respect, recognising the need for children ensure children to love their neighbour as themselves and respect the similarities and differences which exists between themselves and the wider global community.
 The Ethos cup is regularly awarded to celebrate and highlight pupils demonstrating our school Christian values successfully.

 Assessment Monitoring and review:

 Pupils will be assessed on their Religious Education knowledge and skills against the planned curriculum for each unit of work.
 Work throughout the year is assessed against the intended curricular goals.

 Subject leaders and senior leaders will have discussions with pupils and teachers alongside our curriculum plan and evidence of work to ensure all essential elements of our curriculum have been delivered.